davelsio/template-three-vanilla/README.md

 ## Develop

 This project was created with [pnpm](https://pnpm.io), but any other package manager will work.
-Bundling is handled with [Vite](https://vitejs.dev).
+Bundling is handled by [Vite](https://vitejs.dev).

 ### Commands